Q. What is SAS and how did it come about?

 Q. How is the revised SAS different from years past?

 A. We have made the revised policy less complicated than the previous one.
 In the past, there were different GPA levels depending on how many hours students had attempted, and it was hard for faculty and staff to advise students effectively about their academic progress because of the sliding scale.
-We are now intervening sooner than we did in the past and we are introducing strategies to help students who have fallen below the SAP standard to return to good standing.
+We are now intervening sooner than we did in the past and we are introducing strategies to help students who have fallen below the SAS standard to return to good standing.

-A. We have launched an extensive campaign to alert students to the revised SAP standards through such efforts as explanatory brochures, information in the student newspaper, and announcements on the electronic course bulletin board.
-In addition, we have met with faculty departments and staff units to explain how they can spread the word to students and emphasize the importance of setting the SAP standard for good standing as their goal every semester.
+A. We have launched an extensive campaign to alert students to the revised SAS standards through such efforts as explanatory brochures, information in the student newspaper, and announcements on the electronic course bulletin board.
+In addition, we have met with faculty departments and staff units to explain how they can spread the word to students and emphasize the importance of setting the SAS standard for good standing as their goal every semester.
 We want students to be aware of the consequences and understand that if they do run into some serious problems—whether academic, personal, financial, or work related—we have professionals in every area to assist them.

 Q. What kinds of goals does the university hope to reach with SAP?

 A. We know that the great majority of our students are serious about pursuing a certificate or degree that can provide a valuable credential for employment, and we are committed to helping them identify problems as early as possible so they can complete their program of study and move on to their next goal.
 Successful students are those who prepare for every class, attend class regularly, and participate in discussions with their professors and fellow students.
 We believe that this renewed emphasis on maintaining good academic standing will help motivate students to take the right steps to be successful, and by doing so they have the potential to raise the quality of learning in every one of their courses.
 Ultimately, we expect that we will retain a higher percentage of students and graduate a larger number of students.
 If we are successful in achieving these goals, our community will reap the benefits of a better prepared workforce and a better informed citizenry.